 Grand Canyon National Park is back open for business.

-Luckily, as our national parks open back up for business, you better believe that includes the grandaddy Grand Canyon.
-Spanning an awesome 277 miles from end-to-end, this natural wonder is one of Arizona’s -- nay, one of America’s most distinguished landmarks, a bucket list mainstay you have to visit at least once.
+Luckily, now that national parks have mostly opened back up for business, we can soak in the glory of the Grand Canyon IRL.
+Spanning an awesome 277 miles from end-to-end, this natural wonder is one of Arizona’s—nay, one of America’s most distinguished landmarks, a bucket list mainstay you have to visit at least once.

 Obviously, you can’t just stroll up to the thing.
-The park is, understandably, hugely popular, with 5.97 million visitors in 2019.
-This year, to honor social distancing measures, the National Park Service is taking action to ensure all parks are safe to visit.
-This can mean limited access to both facilities, activities, and certain areas.
-Read on for info on what’s open, how to avoid the masses, the best places to stay, and more cool spots to hit on your Arizona road trip.
+The park is (understandably) enormously popular, with 5.97 million visitors in 2019.
+Although there’ll be fewer restrictions in place during 2021, the National Park Service plans to take continued action to ensure all parks are safe to visit.
+Read on for info on what’s open, the best places to stay, and more cool spots to hit on your Arizona road trip.